 Ironically (and possibly deliberately?), a room examining the legitimacy of former colonial powers possessing valuable artifacts from abroad stands adjacent to one with a precious royal screen “liberated” by Austrian forces during the Chinese Boxer rebellion.

 As a national museum, kids under 19 go in free.
-A ticket from or for the Weltmuseum also includes any special exhibitions within.
+A ticket from or for the Weltmuseum also includes the exhibitions within (see below).

 (Booking service provided by Tiqets.com*, who I am an affiliate of)